 While not as expansive a system as EHRs, electronic medical records have numerous benefits to patient health outcomes.
 Patients and doctors can track data over time and schedule preventative appointments, manage medications, and monitor chronic illnesses.
 Most EMR software includes features for charting, e-prescribing, and order entry.
 Patients often have access through an online patient portal and access to decision support for regular medical reminders.

 EMR software is not a one-size-fits-all solution for any medical provider.
-There are several types of EMR software, and it is up to individual providers to consider the best functions for their needs.
+There are several types of EMR software and telemedicine software, and it is up to individual providers to consider the best functions for their needs.
 An EMR can revolutionize the storage and access of medical information in meaningful ways, especially when the optimal software is selected.